 Even at his age, Yohji has continued producing eye-catching designs and aesthetic looks.
 Well, the designer himself is a fan of black color, which dominates his entire collection with a hint of other colors.
 Also, Yohji’s fair skin complexion compliments his black attire even more.

 Furthermore, Yohji has black eyes and naturally long black hair.
 All in all, Yohji’s whole appearance gives off dark Samurai vibes.

 Yohji was introduced to the world of designing and tailoring by his mother.
 The designer picked up the necessary tailoring skills while assisting his mother.
 This made Yohji pursue his passion for fashion and further hone his skills in designing.

 As said by Henri Matisse, ‘Creativity takes courage,’ and that is precisely what Yohji did.
-He took a leap of faith and followed his passion for designing and joined Bunka Fashion College.
-Soon after his graduation, in 1970, Yohji moved to the fashion capital of Paris to start his career.
+He took a leap of faith and followed his passion for designing, and joined Bunka Fashion College.
+Soon after his graduation, in 1970, Yohji moved to Paris’s fashion capital to start his career.

 During one of his interviews with the New York Times in 1983, Yohji said such things about his designs.

 “When I started making clothes for my line Y’s in 1977, all I wanted was for women to wear men’s clothes.
 I jumped on the idea of designing coats for women.
 It meant something to me- the idea of a coat guarding and hiding a woman’s body.
 I wanted to protect the woman’s body from something- maybe from men’s eyes or a cold wind.”